"Classic" hard drives: controllers, cabinets, disks, docs & hints

 These cards are untested, no docs, offered AS-IS but apparently complete with no obvious physical damage.
 Models with "WD" are Western Digital.
 "34 pin connectors" and "20 pin connectors" refer to the MFM (or possibly RRL) drive connectors; "40 pin" is a non-SCSI interface, could be SASI; "50 pin" is a SCSI interface.
 Any info on these cards would be appreciated.
 If you have any such cards for sale, let us know brand, model, price and terms.

-This list is as of 2010 - contact me for availability and current prices.
+This list may not be current - contact me for availability and current prices.
 Check my section on ordering for details.
 Please include your ZIP code on any purchase inquiries so I can quote shipping costs.

 2 OMTI 3127A-3AA, Also SMS brand.
 SCSI to RLL adapter.
 Has